sombriks/node-libgpiod/README.md

 ## status

-this is alpha release, willing to receive contributions
+this is pre-alpha release, not working yet, willing to receive contributions!

 ## known issues